|January 14, 2013||Posted by Martin Ralya|

-Welcome to the first annual New Year, New Game challenge!
+Welcome to the second annual New Year, New Game challenge!

-New Year, New Game (NYNG for short) is a new Gnome Stew venture — an annual challenge to GMs all over the world: Run a new game this year.
+New Year, New Game (NYNG for short) is a Gnome Stew venture that began in 2012 — an annual challenge to GMs all over the world: Run a new game this year.
 NYNG runs from January 14 to January 28 this year.

 To inspire game masters to run at least one new game each year, because trying new games broadens your horizons, challenges your skills as a GM, and can deepen your enjoyment of gaming as a hobby.

-That can mean a new RPG, a new campaign, or both.
-(A new RPG needn’t be newly published, just new to you.)
+“New game” can mean a new RPG, a new campaign, or both.
+And new RPG needn’t be newly published, just new to you.
 It doesn’t matter what you play, or what new game or games you decide to try — we just want you to have fun gaming!

-Entering is simple: Once you know what you want to run this year, tell us about it in the comment section of this article!
+Entering is simple: Think about what new game you want to run this year, and tell us about it in the comment section of this article!

 In order to ensure that NYNG challenge entries are useful and inspiring for as many GMs as possible, there are a few guidelines you’ll need to follow to be eligible to win.